Toeplitz operators on the weighted Bergman spaces of quotient domains: Introduction

 \section{Introduction}

-The study of Toeplitz operators on function spaces has a long history.
+Let $\Omega$ be a bounded domain in $\mb C^d$ and $\omega : \Omega \to (0,\infty)$ be a continuous function.
+The weighted Bergman space $\mb A^2_\omega(\Omega)$ is the closed subspace consisting of holomorphic functions in $L^2_\omega(\Omega).$ For $u \in L^\infty(\Omega),$ Toeplitz operator $T_u: \mb A^2_\omega(\Omega) \to \mb A^2_\omega(\Omega)$ is defined by where $P_\omega : L^2_\omega(\Omega) \to \mb A^2_\omega(\Omega)$ is the orthogonal projection.
+Suppose that $G$ is a finite group acting on $\Omega.$ Then $\Omega$ is said to be a $G$-invariant domain or a $G$-space.
+In this article, we study algebraic properties of Toeplitz operators on the weighted Bergman space of $\Omega/G$ for a $G$-invariant domain $\Omega.$ The study of Toeplitz operators on function spaces has a long history.
 Starting from the seminal work of Brown and Halmos \cite{MR160136}, it has attracted a lot of attention.
-They initiated the study of algebraic properties of Toeplitz operators on the Hardy space $H^2(\mathbb D)$ on the unit disc $\mathbb D.$ The important consequences of the Brown-Halmos results on Toeplitz operators on $H^2(\mathbb D)$ are the zero-product theorem, the generalized zero-product theorem, characterization of commuting pairs of Toeplitz operators etc. Also, Halmos posed zero-product problem for a finite product of Toeplitz operators and this was solved on $H^2(\mathbb D)$ in full generality in \cite{MR2527321}.
-Interestingly, the zero-product problem, in its full generality, is still open for the Bergman space $\mb A^2(\mb D)$ on the unit disc.
+Brown--Halmos proved various algebraic properties (such as generalized zero-product theorem, characterization of commuting pairs) of Toeplitz operators on the Hardy space $H^2(\mathbb D)$ on the unit disc $\mathbb D.$ Later, Halmos posed the zero-product problem for a finite product of Toeplitz operators and it was solved on $H^2(\mathbb D)$ in full generality in \cite{MR2527321}.
+Interestingly, even the zero-product problem, in its full generality, is still open for the Bergman space $\mb A^2(\mb D)$.
 Important result due to Ahern and Cu{c}kovi\'{c} \cite{MR1867348} proved that the answer is affirmative for $\mb A^2(\mb D)$ under additional conditions on the functions.
 An ingenious proof by Ahern improved this result, by studying the range of the Berezin transform on the Bergman space on $\mathbb D$ \cite{MR2085115}, see also \cite{MR3747963}.
 There have been several attempts to extend the above results to the higher dimensional situations, in particular, to the Hardy space and Bergman space over the unit ball and the polydisc in $\mathbb C^d,$ see \cite{MR2214579}, \cite{MR2294274}, \cite{MR2262785}, \cite{MR1624149}, \cite{MR1443898} and the references therein.
-As for the commutativity of Toeplitz operators on the Bergman space, Axler and Cu{c}kovi\'{c} gave necessary and sufficient conditions on the bounded harmonic symbols $u$ and $v$ such that Toeplitz operators $T_u$ and $T_v$ on $\mb A^2(\mb D)$ commute \cite{MR1079815}.
-Since then various attempts have been made to generalize this problem in several variables.
-In \cite{MR1443898}, Zheng considered Toeplitz operators on the Bergman space on the unit ball and provided necessary and sufficient conditions for the commutativity of a pair Toeplitz operators with bounded pluriharmonic symbols.
-Lee extended these observations to the weighted Bergman space on the unit ball in \cite{MR1624149}.
-Choe et. al. provided necessary and sufficient conditions for a pair of commuting Toeplitz operators with bounded pluriharmonic symbols on the Bergman space on polydisc in \cite{MR2031039}.
+As for the commutativity, Axler and Cu{c}kovi\'{c} gave necessary and sufficient conditions on the bounded harmonic symbols $u$ and $v$ such that Toeplitz operators $T_u$ and $T_v$ on $\mb A^2(\mb D)$ commute \cite{MR1079815}.
+Since then various attempts have been made to generalize this problem in polydisc and unit ball in $\mb C^d$ \cite{MR1443898, MR1624149, MR2031039}.
+The study of algebraic properties of Toeplitz operators on the Hardy spaces on the quotient domains emerged very recently \cite{MR4266152, MR4244837}.
+However, the analogous questions in the Bergman spaces of quotient domains turn out to be much more difficult and of worth to study.